annchy/hola/index.md

 Hi there!!!
 My name is **Anshul Chaudhary**, an undergraduate student from Kalinga Institute of Industrial Technology, Bhubaneswar (_KIIT_).

 I love to learn something new everyday.
-I am a **Machine Learning Enthusiast** & **Web Developer** with intermediate skills, tying to find my way into industrial world.
+I am a **Machine Learning Enthusiast** & **Web Developer** with intermediate skills, trying to find my way into industrial world.

 ### About this Site